uark-cviu/quantumflake/README.md

 The core inference pipeline is stable.
 Future development will focus on:

 - [ ] **Training Scripts:** Implementing flexible training loops for both the detector and classifier.
-- [ ] **Dataset Tools:** Adding utilities for converting annotations (e.g., from CVAT) and splitting datasets.
+- [ ] **Dataset Tools:** Adding utilities for converting annotations (e.g., from COCO) and splitting datasets.
 - [ ] **Model Export & Quantization:** Providing scripts to export models to ONNX and apply quantization for faster CPU inference.
 - [ ] **Automated Testing:** Building a full test suite with `pytest`.

 ## Contributing

-If you have suggestions, please open an issue to discuss it.
+If you have suggestions, please open an issue to discuss it, or feel free to email me.
 Thanks!